British Columbia Tax Calculator

 Provincial Credits Detail

-BC provides targeted refundable credits including the Renters Tax Credit (up to $400 for those earning under $63,000), Sales Tax Credit for low-income residents, and a Home Renovation Credit for seniors and persons with disabilities making accessibility improvements.
-Standard credits for dependents, medical expenses, and donations are also available.
+BC provides refundable credits including the Renters Tax Credit, the Sales Tax Credit for low-income residents, and a Home Renovation Credit for seniors and persons with disabilities, alongside standard credits for dependants, medical expenses, and donations.

 Tax System Highlights